 Children are encouraged to contribute to the development of policies and share their views.
-This is done via P4C sessions and through the reestablished Pupil Leadership Team, where pupils will be encouraged to support the development of policies throughout school.
+This is done via P4C sessions and through the established Pupil Leadership Team, where pupils will be encouraged to support the development of policies throughout school.

-- 2 We support the LA in its progress towards UNICEF Child Friendly City status and will be participating in the UNICEF Rights Respecting School programme. - 4.2 POOR ATTENDANCE (references to 'absent' children throughout KCSiE 2023) We adopt MCC Attendance Policy and Attendance Strategy and reflect these in our own policies.
-We attend targeted support meetings related to attendance when required. - 4.2.1 We view poor attendance as a safeguarding issue and in accordance with our Attendance Policy, absences are rigorously pursued and recorded.
+4.1.2 We support the LA in its progress towards UNICEF Child Friendly City status and participate in the UNICEF Rights Respecting School programme and are accredited at Bronze Level are working towards the Silver Level accreditation

+4.2 POOR ATTENDANCE

+We adopt MCC's updated Attendance Policy and Attendance Strategy and reflect these in our own policies.
+We attend targeted support meetings related to attendance when required.

+- 4.2.1 We view poor attendance as a safeguarding issue and in accordance with our Attendance Policy, absences are rigorously pursued and recorded.
 This includes as well as being late and issues with punctuality.
 Any concerning patterns are reviewed in partnership with the appropriate agencies, we take action to pursue and address all unauthorised absences in order to safeguard the welfare of children in our care. - 4.2.2 Our Attendance Policy identifies how individual cases are managed and how we work proactively with parents/carers to ensure that they understand why attendance is important.
-In certain cases this may form part of an Early Help Assessment (EHA)

-- 4.2.3 We implement the statutory and LA requirements in terms of monitoring and reporting children missing education (CME), part-time timetables and off-rolling and understand how important this practice is in safeguarding children and young people.
-Parents can find all attendance information on our website www.wilbrahamprimary.com - 4.2.4 We will follow the Anxiety Based School Avoidance guidance (MCC, updated version May 2023) to assist with strategies for supporting children and young people experiencing anxiety to return to school. - 4.2.5 We will alert the relevant team or authority if a new child who has been expected to attend, does not arrive on the due date.
+In certain cases this may form part of an Early Help Assessment (EHA) - 4.2.3 We implement the statutory and LA requirements in terms of monitoring and reporting children missing education (CME), part-time timetables and off-rolling and understand how important this practice is in safeguarding children and young people.
+Parents can find all attendance information on our website www.wilbrahamprimary.com - 4.2.4 We will follow the Anxiety Based School Avoidance guidance (MCC, updated version May 2024) to assist with strategies for supporting children and young people experiencing anxiety to return to school. - 4.2.5 We will alert the relevant team or authority if a new child who has been expected to attend, does not arrive on the due date.
 (This is in response to learning from local serious case reviews.)